Zynkh/Zynkh.github.io/ddcomic.md

 <div>

 <p class="justify">I really enjoyed this project, it's a webcomic I was intending to release as a part of my ArcanEngine project as a kind of branded entertainment.
 It's a story based on the hijinks of my game groups Dungeons and Dragons characters.
 I partnered up with a great artist and we got through all the concept development and a few of the first pages before she moved back to the UK.
-I came up with the story, dialogue, page layout and panel roughs, then she took those and made them mega pretty, it worked quite well.
+I came up with the story, dialogue, page layout and panel roughs, then she took those and made them mega pretty, so it worked quite well.
 I put it on the backburner after my Kickstarter but I intend to revisit it.
 I love this stuff.</p>

 <img class="port-img img-full" src="/media/dderailed/dd_comic_banner.jpg">